RedPenguin101/modelling-framework/README.md

  :starting-balance        [:placeholder 1000000])
 ```

 Now if we run the model, we don't get any errors, but seemingly nothing happens.
 What has actually happened is that an html file called _results.html_ has been created and saved to your working directory.
 A good way to view this if your IDE is VSCode is to install a live-preview extension (Microsoft's [Live Preview](https://marketplace.visualstudio.com/items?itemName=ms-vscode.live-server) works fine), and load the html file.
-Then whenever you run the model, the results will be displayed in the live preview window.
+Then whenever you run the model, which if you've followed the above setup will be whenever you hit `Ctrl+s`, the results will be displayed in the live preview window.

 ![Results](./docs/ResultsDisplay.png)